 Maps serve as navigational tools, documenting the landscape, warning of hazards, and highlighting potential routes of travel.
 Science maps chart the more abstract spaces of data and knowledge, helping forecast new fields of inquiry.
 Individually and as a whole, the science maps in Places & Spaces: Mapping Science use data to tell meaningful stories that both the scientist and the layperson can understand and appreciate.

-Every year for a decade 10 new maps were added to the exhibit, resulting in a total of 100 maps in 2014.
-Learn more about the exhibit here.
-See the exhibit Advisory Board here.
-Click here to learn how you can host the exhibit at your institution.
+Every year for a decade 10 new maps were added to the Places & Spaces: Mapping Science exhibit, resulting in the 100 maps found here.

 The Power of Forecasts